sachin-sadhu/obsidian_vault/ComputerScience/Misc/ComputerScience-AModernIntro.md

 		## P Vs NP
 			Polynomial problems vs Non-Polynomial problems.
 Non-polynomials are problems that take a infeasible amount of time to solve, but when given a solution, it is very fast to verify whether that solution is correct or not

+	## Intepreters
+		Used to translate a high level language into machine code that a CPU can execute.
+Intepreters do this by going through the high level program, translating the next high level statement, and then executing it

+	eg. while (not end of high level program) {
+		find next high level statement
+		translate high level statement
+		execute translated high level statement
+	  }

+	## Compilation
+		Also used to translate a high level language into machine code that a CPU can execute.
+Unlike Intepreters, compilers will first translate the entire high level source program into machine code that the CPU can execute (object program).
+It will then arrange for this object program to be executed.

+	eg. (while not end of high level program) {
+		find next high level statement
+		translate high level statement
+	 }
+	execute translated object program

+		Compiled programs only need to be compiled once and can then be executed an abritary amount of times.